Snowiiii/Pumpkin/docs/developer/networking.md

 }
 ```

+### Compression
+Minecraft Packets **can** use the ZLib compression for decoding/encoding there is usally a threshold set when compression is applied, This most often affects Chunk Packets.

 ### Porting

 To port to a new Minecraft version, You can compare difference in Protocol on wiki.vg https://wiki.vg/index.php?title=Protocol&action=history